Lady Gaga offers $500k reward after dogs stolen, walker shot

 The outlet said Gaga's dog walker was walking the dogs on Wednesday evening when he was shot.
 The third dog, Miss Asia, escaped and was later recovered.

+Fire department paramedics took the male victim to a local hospital where he was in critical condition from a single gunshot wound, police said on Thursday.

-The source close to Lady Gaga, who spoke on the condition of anonymity, said the singer was urging anyone who has the dogs to get in touch by email to return the dogs and retrieve the reward, no questions asked.
+The source close to Lady Gaga, who spoke on condition of anonymity, said the singer was urging anyone who has the dogs to contact them via email to return the dogs and retrieve the reward, no questions asked.

 The French bulldog is a popular breed, and there has been a growing trend of the dogs, which can cost several thousand dollars as puppies, being stolen for resale or breeding.